 - Be of Hispanic Heritage.

-- Graduating/have graduated from a Greater Kansas City metropolitan area high school or obtain a general equivalency diploma (GED) from a local organization.
-(The Greater Kansas City metropolitan area is generally defined as Cass, Clay, Jackson, Platte, Johnson and Wyandotte counties.)
+- Be high school seniors, graduating from a Greater Kansas City metropolitan area high school.
+(The Greater Kansas City metropolitan area is generally defined as Clay, Jackson, Platte, Johnson and Wyandotte counties.)

 - Attend/have attended a Greater Kansas City metropolitan area high school for the last three years prior to graduation.

 - Accepted or enrolled in a fully accredited college or university and working toward an associate, bachelor, or graduate degree.
 (Applicants attending vocational or trade schools are ineligible.)

 - Enroll or be enrolled as a full-time student.
 (A minimum 12 credit hours for undergraduate and 9 credit hours for graduate.)

 Scholarship applications are evaluated based on the following criteria:

 - Proven academic merit as reflected in GPA and answer to essay question.

 - Demonstrated need for financial assistance as exhibited by family’s gross income, size of family, and other financial need.

 - Demonstrated community involvement as reflected in the application.